 Youth who receive special education services under the Individuals with Disabilities Education Act (IDEA 2004) and especially young adults of transition age, should be involved in planning for life after high school as early as possible and no later than age 16.
 Transition services should stem from the individual youth’s needs and strengths, ensuring that planning takes into account his or her interests, preferences, and desires for the future.

-There are many opportunities each year to learn more about and celebrate LGBT diversity.
-Some of these events are hosted by particular organizations, such as the Gay, Lesbian & Straight Education Network (GLSEN), while others are days, weeks and months recognized by the LGBT community at large.
+There are many opportunities each year to learn more about and celebrate LGBTQ+ diversity.
+Some of these events are hosted by organizations, while others are days, weeks and months recognized by the LGBTQ+ community at large.
 The following is a partial list of some of the most well-known events.

 |International Day Against Homophobia, Biphobia, and Transphobia||May 17|